George Dickson

-George Charles Dickson Jr. (September 27, 1921 – November 25, 2020) was an American gridiron football player and coach was the head coach of the Hamilton Tiger-Cats of the Canadian Football League for the first two games of the 1976 season.
+George Charles Dickson Jr. (September 27, 1921 – November 25, 2020) was an American gridiron football player and coach was the head coach of the Hamilton Tiger-Cats of the Canadian Football League (CFL) for the first two games of the 1976 season.

 Early life

 Dickson was born in September 1921 in Boston, Massachusetts and grew up in South Pasadena, California.
 He was a star quarterback at South Pasadena High School and in 1940 joined the Notre Dame Fighting Irish football team.

 Military

 After his freshman season, Dickson enlisted as a paratrooper.
 He saw extensive action during the war, including combat in Normandy on D-Day.
 Following the fighting in Normandy, Sgt.
 Dickson and his unit moved to the Ardennes.
 There, they were battered by constant bombing by German artillery during the Battle of the Bulge.

 He returned to Notre Dame in 1946, but dropped out in order to work full-time.
 He returned to Notre Dame again in 1948 and spent his final two seasons of eligibility as a reserve quarterback behind Frank Tripucka and Bob Williams.

 Sgt.
 George Dickson received the Admiral Thomas J. Hamilton Award from the All-American Football Foundation in 2006.